Lago di Braies Elopement

 Choosing the right season is one of the most important parts of planning a Dolomites elopement.
 Weather, trail access, and crowds all change dramatically throughout the year.

-Weather: Cold mornings, lingering snow at higher elevations
+Cold mornings with lingering snow at higher elevations.

 Spring can be beautiful, but it’s best for couples who are flexible and okay with limited access to high alpine locations.

-Weather: Mild to warm days, cool mornings, afternoon storms possible
+Mild to warm days, cool mornings, afternoon storms possible.

 Summer is ideal for adventurous couples who want full access to the mountains, but careful planning is needed to avoid crowds.